micmic210/booking-app/README.md

 ## Credits
 ### Code Used

-The Curry Lovers website incorporates code from the Love Running project, a lesson provided by Code Institute.
-Specifically, I utilized the structure and styling of the header area, including the navigation bar and hamburger menu functionality, to ensure a responsive and user-friendly experience across all devices.
-These elements were adapted and customized to fit the design and needs of the Curry Lovers site.
+The Ramen Bar website incorporates code from Code Institute’s Blog project, particularly for the structure and Bootstrap styling of the blog section.
+These elements were adapted and customized to align with the design and functionality needs of the site, ensuring a seamless and engaging user experience.

 ### Content
 This project includes content adapted or referenced from the following sources: